raylee0703/ADVATK_arc/README.md

 ## Model Verification
 To get the model verified on PC, please refer to `test/` .

+## HW/SW Setup
+1. Install ARC GNU ToolChain
+2. Clone this repository to your local computer
+3. Connect the WE-I to the computer by USB cable

 ## Manual
 ### To train the defense model for ARC dev board:
 ```